javiercr/keep_calm/README.md

     $ rake install

 ## Requierements
 * Your backup server (the one that runs the ruby backup script) needs to have SSH access to your app server.
-In other words, place the public key of the backup server into the `authorized_keys` file for the app server.
+In other words, place the public key of the backup server into the `authorized_keys` file in the app server.

 ## Usage